 Each year more than 11,000 students enroll in the more than 475 courses offered by the English Department and Composition Program at the University of Oregon.
-Our primary strengths are in environmental humanities, comics studies, medical humanities, digital humanities, and race and ethnicity.
+Our emerging strengths are in environmental humanities, comics studies, medical humanities, digital humanities, and race and ethnicity.
 With over 60 full-time faculty members, we are committed to offering students a broad foundation in traditional British, American, and Anglophone literary studies, as well as intensive coursework in interdisciplinary studies, emerging media, and current critical methodologies.
-In addition to traditional literary fields, we have distinctive offerings in environmental humanities, comics studies, medical humanities, digital humanities, and the study of race and ethnicity.

 Learn more about the people and programs of the English Department by exploring our website, or contact us via email.
 For information about Writing courses, including Writing 121, 122, and 123, click here.